idfive/Developer-Documentation/docs/back-end/drupal/drupal-sitebuilding.md

 - Install globally via composer.
 - Ensure the path or an alias is .bash_profile, ie `export PATH="$HOME/.composer/vendor/bin:$PATH"`
 - Then run via `drupal-check PATH/TO/YOUR/CUSTOM/CODE`.
 To note, you may need to run this from outside a lando or other folders in order for the paths to not get wonky.

+#### ESLint

+Generally speaking we do not usually care about using ESLint for most JS files, as we normally have these going into a theme based JS file, which has its own linters/builds/etc. If you do need to write vanilla D8 JS for a module though, this can be a very useful tool to help get JS files to drupal standards.
+ESLint is in core, you just need to install it in order to run it against specified files.

+- `cd core && yarn install`
+- `core/node_modules/.bin/eslint PATH_TO_YOUR_CUSTOM_JS.js`
+- `core/node_modules/.bin/eslint PATH_TO_YOUR_CUSTOM_JS.js --fix`